 Overeating is completely normal.

-It is our thoughts, feelings, and reactions to overeating that have us believing overeating is the problem and needs to be fixed.
+It is our thoughts, feelings, and reactions to overeating that have us believing overeating is the problem that needs to be addressed.

 Well, diet culture has us convinced there is a direct link between overeating and our weight, so therefore we think overeating is a ‘bad’ thing.
 This means we feel guilty when it happens, we feel like a failure and we believe we lack control around food.
 And we react by being stricter with our eating – introducing more rules, not allowing ‘trigger foods’ into the house, compensating by eating less next time or by doing a longer or more intensive workout.